Triqqo/security-scanning-quickstart/README.md

 # Open source security scanning quickstart for developers
 ### Goal
-Get security scans running on a project quickly (ideally within a day), in a CI/CD pipeline
+This repo aims to make getting started with security scanning on any software development project easy, ideally getting it running in a CI/CD pipeline within a day.
+Tools are selected for four different types of scans, and based on a set of requirements which should make them compatible with any (or at least most) projects.

 ### Requirements
+I've picked the tools based on the following requirements:
-1. **Open source**
+1. **Open source** and actively maintained
 2. **Open license** (commercial use not restricted)
 3. **Cross-platform, multi-language** (so that you can just drop this into a pipeline without needing to pick a specific tool for language X)
 4. **No upselling for basic features** (for example, no paid upgrade required to cover all scans in a category)